mickem/adf-12c-tutorial/tutorial/01_model.md

-# ADF Tutorial: Part 1
+# ADF Tutorial, Part 1: Creating The Model

-## 1. Create new Application
+## 1. Create the Application

 Create a new application in JDeveloper using the following values.